What is FTIR?

 Do you want to know more about FTIR or are you just interested to know the science behind the technology?
 Join our free webinar where we talk about what actually causes infrared absorption in molecules and how it can be used to identify and measure gases.

 Want to know more?
-Join our on-demand webinar:
+Check our FTIR crash-course:

 Difference between IR Technologies